Date of publication: 23 March 2018

 The projects that receive funding are selected on a competitive basis, using objective criteria, from the proposals submitted, which are assessed and ranked by an Assessment Committee.

 The first Patent Fund round was announced in November 2016.
-The second round will begin on 15 February 2017 and a third round is planned for September 2017.
+The second round started on 15 February 2017 and the third round in September 2017.
+Fourth round is set by April-May 2018

 No. It is a form of funding agreed between I-CERCA and the CERCA partner centres that is expected to generate a return and may not therefore be considered to be free funding such as a grant.
 The projects are selected and ranked on a competitive basis from the proposal submitted.